eaardal/anyver/README.md

 If your developer machine is like mine, it's filled with small CLI tools and utilities that are installed directly on the machine with a package manager like Homebrew.

-Examples of such tools in my experience can be jq, yq, buf, protoc or mockery.
+Examples of such tools in my experience can be jq, yq, buf, protoc, golangci-lint, gosec and mockery.

 When working in (or for) a company on a project, they might use some of the same set of tools and utilities, but different (typically older) versions.